NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 For this reason, clients don't need to directly include `tonic`-related dependencies in their `Cargo.toml` file, but only the library target from the server they're going to consume.

-To make things a little more interesting, each client won't just call the server endpoints directly, but will receive inputs from a file that is monitored for changes.
+To make things a little more interesting, each client won't just hardcode calls to the server endpoints, but will receive inputs from a file that is continuously monitored for changes.

 The `algebraic-client` will read its inputs from a file containing a list of exponentiation and factorization operations to perform and will call the server for each of them.<br>
 Here is a sample input file to compute the mathematical operations `2^4` and `5!`: